lammertb/libcrc/USAGE.md

-# Usage of the libcrc library
+# Usage of the CRC functions

 The source files in the libcrc directory structure contain source code for functions to calculate several commonly used CRC values: **CRC-8**, **CRC-16**, **CRC-32**, **CRC-DNP**, **CRC-SICK**, **CRC-Kermit** and **CRC-CCITT**.

-The functions can be freely used according to the MIT licence.
+The functions can be freely used in open en closed source applications due to the permissive MIT license.
 The text of the license can be found in the `LICENSE` file in the root of the directory tree.

 ## Calculating a CRC value

-To calculate a CRC, the following steps must be followed:
+A CRC is a single or multi byte value calculated from the contents of an array of bytes.
+The following steps must be followed to calculate a CRC:

 1. Initialize the CRC value.
 For CRC-16, CRC-SICK CRC-Kermit and CRC-DNP the initial value of the CRC is `0x0000`.
 For CRC-CCITT and CRC-MODBUS,